gastrodon/API-Docs/byte/logged-in.md

 <summary>GET /feed/popular/v2</summary>
 Get a slice of posts in the popular feed.
 These posts are mostly based on raw popularity, with little to no algorithmic influence.
-This is different than the /v3/ endpoint, which is an algorithm based feed for some user
+This is different than the /v3/ endpoint, which is an algorithm based feed for some account

 __headers__